NikolaMilosa/target-topology-canister/README.md

   * Warnings should be displayed below the proposal payload

 * add the proposals related to a subnet in subnet detail view.
-* add the forum topic for each subnet to a subnet details view and proposal related to a subnet.

 * Add methods that acutally sync data from governance canister
 * Add methods that actually sync data from registry canister